Suzanne Keen

 Suzanne Keen is a literary scholar, feminist critic, a poet, author and academic administrator.
-She is W. M. Keck Foundation Presidential Chair and Professor of English at Scripps College, the women's college of the Claremont Colleges.
+She was W. M. Keck Foundation Presidential Chair and Professor of English at Scripps College, the women's college of the Claremont Colleges.
 Previously she served as Dean of the College at Washington and Lee University and Vice President for Academic Affairs, Dean of Faculty, and Professor of Literature at Hamilton College.
 She became president of Scripps College on July 1, 2022.
+Dr. Keen announced her resignation from Scripps College effective March 20, 2023.
+Her resignation letter states she intends to return to teaching at Scripps after a sabbatical on the East Coast to be near elderly family members.

 Keen is best known for her work on narrative empathy.
 She has published numerous essays and chapters on aspects of narrative empathy, extending the theories and applications of her book, Empathy and the Novel (2007).
 She has also published widely on contemporary British fiction, Victorian novels, postcolonial literature, and narrative theory.

 From 2012 until 2018, Keen co-edited the Oxford University Press journal Contemporary Women's Writing.

 Education

 Keen studied at Brown University and received her Bachelor of Arts degree in English Literature (Honors) and Studio Art in 1984, and a master's degree in Creative Writing in 1986.
 She then enrolled at Harvard University and earned her Master's and doctorate in English Language and Literature in 1987 and 1990, respectively.